 (vi) Unless a media appeal is already in effect, ERCOT shall issue an appeal through the public news media for voluntary energy conservation; and

 (vii) With the approval of the affected non-ERCOT Control Area, TSPs, DSPs, or their agents may implement BLTs, which transfer Load from the ERCOT Control Area to non-ERCOT Control Areas in accordance with BLTs as defined in the Operating Guides.
+Deployment of distribution voltage level BLTs shall be counted toward the TSP’s or DSP’s satisfaction of the percentage of Level 3 Load shed obligation in Nodal Operating Guides Section 4.5.3.4, Load Shed Obligation.

 (b) Confidentiality requirements regarding transmission operations and system capacity information will be lifted, as needed to restore reliability.